plutoscarab/plutoscarab.github.io/_posts/2021-02-21-continued-fractions-to-decimal.md

     }
 ```

 Next we'll write out the integer portion, to the left of the decimal point.
-This implementation doesn't handle the "e" exponent notation so it will mess up numbers that are too large or too small, but this is just to show the general idea.
+This implementation doesn't handle the "e" exponent notation like `1.1e37` so it will mess up numbers that are too large or too small, but this is just to show the general idea.

 ```csharp
     var n = Math.Floor(x);